IntersectMBO/cardano-updates/quarterly/2023-01-13-open-source.md

 In the last quarter the open-source initiative delivered a comprehensive report on the state of our repositories.
-As part of this work stream we identified the key open-source repositories for the cardano project across all the projects.
-From a list of more than 500 repositories (some of which are forks) we identified key repositories which constitute the core of Cardano.
+As part of this work stream we identified the key open-source repositories for the cardano project across all the projects  From a list of more than 500 repositories (some of which are forks) we identified key repositories which constitute the core of Cardano.
 20 of them were identified as to be transferred to the future MBO which will govern Cardano development.
 Some where excluded (like [`io-sim`] and